ajavamind/A3DCamera/README.md

 I chose the [8BitDo](https://www.8bitdo.com) Micro Bluetooth game key controller in its Android mode.
 With this controller's 15 keys many camera functions can be set or controlled with a single key.
 The 8BitDo Micro is sold as key programmable in its keyboard mode, but I found it impossible to modify key codes using the manufacturer's [Google Play Store app](https://play.google.com/store/apps/details?id=com.abitdo.advance).
 Fortunately the out of the box Android key mode is good enough.

+There is also a keyboard mode with the 8BitDo Micro.
+See the key diagram below.
+The app uses these equivalent keys so a standard Bluetooth keyboard device can also be used simulatneously with the game controller.
+With keyboard input, a command line interface is present for debugging and camera parameter setup until a Settings GUI feature is coded.

 ## Camera Functions
 ### Camera Mode